1fish2/BBQTimer/README.md

 * Show tips via a menu command: How to install as home & lock screen widgets.
 What tapping the widget text does.
 * Set other AndroidManifest.xml values.
 (Search info?)
-* Simplify the app's launcher icon.
-* Add a large icon to the notification area: mdpi 64x64 px, hdpi 96x96 px, xhdpi 128x128 px, xxhpdi 192x192 px.
+* Add a large notification icon: mdpi 64x64 px, hdpi 96x96 px, xhdpi 128x128 px, xxhpdi 192x192 px.
 * Add a Settings dialog to pick {sound, vibrate, both, disable} for reminder alarms.